thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

     *__This tool uses private API calls!__ These could change with any version update and break the provided functionality.*

-This solution allows the customer to extract key data about their Falcon tables to help guide on the optimal number of shards for each table.
-Ideally, the customer will implement this solution to run on a regular basis, with a plan to review the liveboard once every few months (depending on data volume growth).
+This solution allows you to extract key data about Falcon tables to help guide on the optimal number of shards for each table.
+Ideally, once implemented, you will run it on a regular basis, with a plan to review the liveboard once every few months (depending on data volume growth).

-__Currently, this solution does not consider co-sharding as part of the output.__
+__Currently, this solution does not consider co-sharding as part of the output.__{ .fc-coral }

+If you are not comfortable with the sharding, or want to learn more about what benefit sharding brings you, please reach out to your CSM or [schedule an Office Hours][office-hours]{ .external-link }
-If your customer is not comfortable with sharding, please have them schedule an Office Hours session and a CSA will be able to help guide them through the process.
+session through the community page and we'll help guide you through the process.

 ## Liveboard preview